Can a Diabetic Drink Alcohol?

 There are times when we need help in handling things, right?
 It’s great to have family and friends to run to for support.
 If that isn’t possible then maybe a professional can guide us.
 In the end we live by the decisions that we make.
 So if you make a mistake, go back and correct it and choose something else.
 I’m not happy about diabetes, but I’m dealing with it.
 If you do have any problems with drinking it’s your decision to take action about it or not.
 But I hope that you do use common sense and caution about alcohol and diabetes.

-My goal is to help you learn about alcohol and diabetes.
+Can a Diabetic Drink Alcohol?
+My goal here was to help you learn about alcohol and diabetes.
 It’s not a lecture.
 I hope that you did acquire some knowledge here.
 It’s important to me to help others.
 We all need a helping hand now and then.
 If you have high blood sugars and would like to get them down, try this, it works!
 I would appreciate any comments you have by leaving them below.
 I will get back to you as soon as possible.
 Thank you so much for reading!